What is tokenised collateral?

 In the United States, the Commodity Futures Trading Commission (CFTC), is actively piloting and consulting on the use of tokenised collateral, including stablecoins, in regulated derivatives markets.
 The GENIUS Act 2025 provides a statutory framework for stablecoins, supporting their integration as collateral.
 US regulators are working with industry bodies, such as the International Swaps and Derivatives Association (ISDA) to develop legal and operational standards for tokenised collateral.

-There are no published statistics available in relation to the current size, growth or adoption of tokenisation to support particular transactions.
-Pilots have, however, been undertaken and there are a number of papers published by industry bodies which outline the potential use cases of tokenised collateral.
-These potential use cases are summarised below.
+There are no published statistics available on the current size, growth or adoption of tokenisation to support particular transaction types.
+There are however a number of papers published by industry bodies which outline the potential use cases.
+For real-world examples, pilots have been undertaken to test the use of tokenised collateral.

-Traditional variation margin calls often rely on cash or government securities.
+1. Variation margin optimisation - Traditional variation margin calls often rely on cash or government securities.
 In tokenised form, these assets can be mobilised more efficiently, reducing liquidity strain during market volatility.

 In recent pilots, tokenised money market fund units and UK gilts have been used to collateral foreign exchange transactions.
 Market participants have also participated in a pilot enabling intraday settlement of margin calls using tokenised central bank money.

-Collateral transformation is the process by which a party exchanges less liquid or ineligible collateral (for example corporate bonds or equities) for high-quality liquid assets (such as government bonds or cash) that meet regulatory or counterparty requirements.
+2. Collateral transformation - Collateral transformation is the process by which a party exchanges less liquid or ineligible collateral (for example corporate bonds or equities) for high-quality liquid assets (such as government bonds or cash) that meet regulatory or counterparty requirements.
 The collateral transformation process is typically achieved by repo transactions, collateral swaps or collateral transformation services offered by custodians.

-Tokenised assets can be transferred across jurisdictions with embedded compliance rules, improving collateral mobility for global institutions.
+3. Cross-border collateral mobility - Tokenised assets can be transferred across jurisdictions with embedded compliance rules, improving collateral mobility for global institutions.

 The legal status of tokenised collateral depends on a number of factors including:

-• The propriety nature of the asset (for example, whether the token itself attracts proprietary rights independent from the underlying asset or is the token evidence of a proprietary rights in the underlying asset)
+- The propriety nature of the asset (for example, whether the token itself attracts proprietary rights independent from the underlying asset or is the token evidence of a proprietary rights in the underlying asset)

-• The way in which the tokens are held and controlled
+- The way in which the tokens are held and controlled

-• The mechanism for transferring the token
+- The mechanism for transferring the token

 The current legal framework in the UK combined with the Digital Securities Sandbox and the work of the UK Jurisdiction Taskforce have made progress towards legal certainty, but there remains work to do to support the wider adopted of tokenised collateral.

+For example, the enforceability of financial collateral arrangements in the UK will depend, in part, on whether those arrangements qualify as “financial collateral arrangements” under the Financial Collateral Arrangements (No.2) Regulations 2003 (the FCAR).
 Such qualification will depend on whether the tokenised collateral would be classified as “financial collateral” for the purposes of FCAR.
 The classification is currently uncertain and context dependent and would likely require changes to the existing regime.

 Under the current standards for UK bank capital requirements, it is not clear whether prudentially regulated firms will gain the same capital relief for tokenised assets that they get if they use traditional assets as collateral.
 Again, legal change is likely needed to address this concern.
+Whilst these is a standard on the prudential treatment of cryptoassets published by the Bael Committee on Banking Supervision, it is currently being renegotiated to reflect changes in the market.
+It is unclear what the landing point will be.

 In the Bank of England Deputy Governor’s recent speech, the importance of ongoing dialogue between regulators and industry to ensure that innovation in tokenised assets is both responsible and effective was highlighted.
 It was noted that the Bank of England’s approach is to shape, not slow, technological change, working with market participants to deliver resilient and efficient financial infrastructure.